rchgonzaga/things-to-study/README.md

 # Fundamentals
 These are the essential knowledge for those who wants to get into tech companies nowadays:
+> A simple list of what you must have in mind when are trying to get into a big tech company.

 ## Data Structures
 - [ArrayLists]